err0xc000007b/WhatsAppChatter/README.md

 # WhatsAppChatter
-whatsapp chatbot running on python 3.6.5 and above!
+whatsapp chatbot capitable with python 3 and above!

 # Instructions
 > On installation: